-In April 2012 Woking Borough Council handed its housing management functions over to a Pinnacle PSG and Mansell joint venture, New Vision Homes (NVH).
+In April 2012 Woking Borough Council handed its housing management functions over to Pinnacle PSG, which delivers services to residents across the Borough as New Vision Homes (NVH).

 The contract is worth approximately £60 million in total over a maximum period of 10 years (five plus five year contract).

-The award of the contract has lead to NVH’s involvement in a masterplanning exercise to regenerate the Sheerwater community within Woking, including new facilities, infrastructure and housing.
+The award of the contract has led to NVH’s involvement in a masterplanning exercise to regenerate the Sheerwater community within Woking, including new facilities, infrastructure and housing.

 - Housing management